Emmanuel-km/Templates/README.md

 # Templates

-this is a workable repo that will contain all stuffs needed to work a prototype
+##login with selenium
+*what the code does*
+this is a convinient way of loging in a website using an automated bot . the logins button may vary according to website